geshan/geshan.github.com/posts/2024-07-04-deno-docker.md

 #### Uses TypeScript by Default

-Deno has built-in support for TypeScript, a typed superset of Javascript.
+Deno has built-in support for TypeScript, a typed superset of JavaScript.
 This means you can write type-safe code in Deno without needing to install any additional tools.
 [TypeScript](https://www.typescriptlang.org/) can help you catch errors early in the development process and make your code more maintainable.
-Deno still converts TypeSciprt to JavaScript for [executing](https://docs.deno.com/runtime/manual/advanced/typescript/overview/#how-does-it-work%3F) it.
+Deno still converts TypeScript to JavaScript for [executing](https://docs.deno.com/runtime/manual/advanced/typescript/overview/#how-does-it-work%3F) it.

 #### Built to be More Modular